Anti-Bribery for Sales · Module 2 of 2

 Mike Reilly

 No tickets, no roundtable, no gift card.
-The proposal closes the bid.
-I\'ll lead a tighter technical narrative and offer Pam a half-day site visit at the test rig the week after submission, on the books.
-Karen writes the file note today: playoff idea raised, considered, refused, with reasons.
+Proposal closes the bid.
+Tighter technical narrative plus a half-day site visit at the test rig the week after submission, on the books.
+Karen files the note: playoff idea raised, considered, refused.

 Erin Davies

-If we lose this and Granite Industrial took her to the playoffs, you understand what I\'ll be hearing in the post-mortem.
+If we lose and Granite took her to the playoffs, you know what I'll hear in the post-mortem.

 Mike Reilly

-If we lose Veridia because Pam scored a corporate suite higher than a $2.8M technical proposal, that\'s a procurement we never held in the first place.
-The cost of finding out is ten days.
-The cost of not finding out is on a register a federal prosecutor can subpoena.
+If Pam scored a corporate suite higher than a $2.8M technical case, that's a procurement we never held.
+Cost of finding out is ten days.
+Cost of not finding out sits on a register a federal prosecutor can subpoena.

 Erin Davies